 We, each of our executive officers and directors and certain of our stockholders, subject to certain exceptions, have agreed with the underwriters not to dispose of or hedge any of our shares of common stock or securities convertible into or exercisable or exchangeable for common stock for 90 days after the date of this prospectus without first obtaining the written consent of Lazard Capital Markets LLC.
-However, we may issue securities (i) pursuant to our employee benefit and compensation plans and (ii) in connection with strategic alliances involving us and to satisfy up to \$4 million of our obligations under our loan with PharmaBio Development Inc., and in other cases as specified in the underwriting agreement.
-The 90-day "lock-up" period is subject to extension such that, in the event that either (i) during the last 17 days of the "lock-up" period, we issue an earnings or financial results release or material event relating to us occurs, or (ii) prior to the expiration of the "lock-up" period, we announce that we will release earnings or financial results during the 16-day period beginning on the last day of the "lock-up" period, then in either case the expiration of the "lock-up" period will be extended until the expiration of the 18-day period beginning on the issuance of the earnings or financial results release or the occurrence of the material news or material event, as applicable, unless Lazard Capital Markets LLC waives, in writing, such an extension.
+However, we may issue securities (i) pursuant to our employee benefit and compensation plans and (ii) in connection with strategic alliances involving us and in other cases as specified in the underwriting agreement.
+The 90-day "lock-up" period is subject to extension such that, in the event that either (i) during the last 17 days of the "lock-up" period, we issue an earnings or financial results release or material event relating to us occurs, or (ii) prior to the expiration of the "lock-up" period, then in either case the expiration of the "lock-up" period will be extended until the expiration of the 18-day period beginning on the issuance of the earnings or financial results release or the occurrence of the material news or material event, as applicable, unless Lazard Capital Markets LLC waives, in writing, such an extension.